adosar/intro2ml/README.md

 ### Exercise 3 — Image Classification

-Train a basic neural network to classify images.
-This exercise provides a simple introduction to image classification using neural networks.
+This exercise provides a very simple introduction to deep learning using image classification.

 ---